 Another way to be sure your goals are beneficial for your agency is to determine if they’re SMART (Specific, Measurable, Attainable, Relevant, Time-Based) goals.
 Do you have some goals in mind?
 Use this spreadsheet to determine if they’re SMART goals.

 Is upgrading your technology on your list of goals?

 If you're looking into upgrading your technology to an agency management system (AMS) or a customer relationship management software (CRM), our free eBook detailing the five steps to choosing an AMS/CRM is what you need!

-[eBook] 5 Steps to Choosing an Agency Management System
+5 Steps to Selecting the Right Agency Management System for You

 Learn the five steps you should follow to find the right agency management system for your insurance agency.